-The Company is calculating IBNER (incurred but not enough reported) reserve for large claims incurred but not enough reported for each country separately in MTPL line of business on a net basis.
+The Company is calculating IBNER (incurred but not enough reported) reserve for large claims incurred but not enough reported for each country separately in MTPL line of business on a net basis, totaling 1 200 thousand EUR (31.12.2020: 1 200 thousand EUR).
 Calculation assumptions among others include frequency, net premium amount and reinsurance retention for each country separately.
 Starting from 2020 pandemic reserve IBNER is set aside for financial lines which is calculated by appling publicly available default rates (Lursoft, SIA), stock indexes of leisure sectors and exposure (sum insured).
-Mojarity share of reserve is for fulfilment of the travel agency obligations insurance product.
+Majority share of reserve is for fulfilment of the travel agency obligations insurance product.
 IBNER reserve is included under IBNR reserve position in the financial statements.
+IBNER gross amount as at 31.12.2021 was 7 747 thousand EUR (31.12.2020: 8 211 thousand EUR).